DeSimone Consulting Engineers: Skyscrapers and supertalls

 DeSimone has served as structural engineer for many skyscrapers and is currently working on a supertall building, 125 Greenwich Street designed by Rafael Viñoly which tops out at over 1,000 feet.
 DeSimone is also the engineering firm behind 99 Hudson Street, an 889-foot residential tower under construction in Jersey City, New Jersey.
 Upon completion, it will be the tallest building in the state of New Jersey and the 4th tallest residential tower in the United States.

 Work with "Starchitects"

 DeSimone has worked on projects with many of the world's most renowned architects and architectural firms including Zaha Hadid, Bjarke Ingels, Richard Meier, Robert A.M.
 Stern, Foster and Partners, Rafael Viñoly, Rem Koolhas, Office for Metropolitan Architecture (OMA), Skidmore, Owings & Merrill (SOM), Kohn Pedersen Fox (KPF), Arquitectonica, and SLCE.

 Neom

 DeSimone is performing structural engineering services for Saudi Arabia's Neom, namely, The Line.
+It was also announced that the firm was providing the structural engineering consulting for another Neom project: Elanan.